Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Black-Box PIT for Circuits

+We refer to $F$ as the sum of spurious monomials obtained from the automaton, which can be viewed as noise resulting from our method.

 We assume that the linear forms in the $Q_{i,j}$ polynomials are numbered from 1 to $D_1$.
-For $I \subseteq [D_1]$ with size at most $s-1$, define $Q_{i,j,I}$ as the polynomial obtained from $Q_{i,j}$ by treating linear forms indexed by $I$ as noncommuting and the rest of the linear forms as commuting.
+For $I \subseteq [D_1]$ with size at most $s-1$, define $Q_{i,j,I}$ as the polynomial obtained from $Q_{i,j}$ by treating linear forms indexed by $I$ as non-commuting and the rest of the linear forms as commuting.
+We also substitute the n.c variables that appear in linear forms indexed by \( I \) with double-indexed commutative variables \( Y \), as shown in the substitution automaton (see Figure \ref{fig1}).

 We have the following proposition regarding the polynomial $\hat{f}$.
 The proof can be found in Appendix \ref{step1-proofs}. \begin{claim} The polynomial $\hat{f}$ can be expressed as